Bonnie's Book Club

 Time: 6:30pm to 9:30pm

-(includes dinner, beverages, gratuity and a copy of The Book of Jonah sent out as soon as possible after registration)
+(includes dinner, beverages, gratuity and a copy of News From the Red Desert sent out as soon as possible)

 Advance registration only: Bonnie Stern 416 484 4810